164 RE100 companies have made a commitment to go '100% renewable'. Read about the actions they are taking and why.

 Apple leads the world in innovation with iPhone, iPad, Mac, Apple Watch and Apple TV.
-Apple’s operations in 23 countries run on 100% renewable power.
-Worldwide, 93% of its 2015 electricity use came from renewable sources, and Apple is committed to reaching 100%.
+In April 2018, Apple achieved 100% renewable electricity powering its global facilities across 43 countries.
 Apple is also helping its manufacturing partners lower their carbon footprint, working with them to install more than 4 gigawatts of new clean energy worldwide by 2020.

 AstraZeneca is a global, science-led biopharmaceutical business that focuses on the discovery, development and commercialisation of prescription medicines.
 The company is committed to doing its 'fair share' to protect the planet and to keeping employees safe and healthy.
 AstraZeneca has a goal to source 100% renewable electricity globally by 2025, with an interim target of 100% in Europe and the US by 2020.

 Autodesk is an American multinational software corporation that achieved its goal to source 100% renewable power in 2016 – four years ahead of schedule.

 Aviva is a British multinational insurance company providing savings, retirement, insurance, health and asset management products and services.
 The business is working to increase the amount of renewable electricity it purchases for its operations globally, and has a RE100 goal to procure 100% of its electricity from renewable sources by 2025.